dwrobel/flatcam/README.md

 - moved the canvas setup into it's own function and called it in the init() function
 - fixed the Buffer Tool in Geometry Editor; made the Buffer entry field a QDoubleSpinner and set the lower limit to zero.
 - fixed Tool Cutout so when the target Gerber is a single Polygon then the created manual geometry will follow the shape if shape is freeform
+- fixed TclCommandFollow command; an older function name was used who yielded wrong results

 21.08.2019